 Also along with virtualization trend (in which the fairy tail of "world domination" now is replaced by harsh reality of co-existence as a minority often in a form of a "guest OS") There is another trend that favors linux in large corporate environment.

-as if SOX has anything to do with IT).
+Corporate socialism as a powerful promoter of desktop linux in large enterprise environmentParadoxically some part of linux success is connected with the decisive victory of "Corporate IT socialism" against capitalism in large corporations :-).
+This term reflect the common problem of misguided and hypertrophied role of central planning (often "in the name of security" or SOX compliance, no more no less; as if SOX has anything to do with IT).
 And related uncontrolled proliferation of IT bureaucrats who in best "land of socialism" tradition try to enhance their advancement chances by creating clueless or openly harmful all-encompassing policies and procedures.
 Often they not only demonstrate absence of understanding of any technical issues, but are completely detached from the common sense.

 Partially as an overreaction to SOX, partially due to the greed of auditing companies, partially due to stagnation o IT in general, IT management more and more resorts to imposing a severe limitations of Windows functionality in the best "Brezhnev socialism" style.
 Such restrictions are damaging to the corporation as a whole not only because they are negatively affecting productivity and morale, but also because they channel staff energy into studying and creating countermeasure to defeat those measures.
 Usage of linux is one pretty common reaction of excessive bureaucratization of Windows environment.
 Solaris and some flavors of BSD sometimes are also used if the user has an experience with those OSes.